-Polling stations open in Australian elections
+Australians vote to determine conservative government future

 “If we get a clear outcome today then whoever is prime minister will be on a plane to Tokyo on Monday, which isn’t ideal, I’ve got to say, immediately after a campaign,” Albanese told Nine Network television.

-Analysts say Morrison left the election until the last date available to him to give him more time to reduce Labor’s lead in opinion polls.
+Analysts have said that Morrison left the election until the latest date available to him to give himself more time to reduce Labor’s lead in opinion polls.

-Labor is promising more spending on child and aged care.
-The coalition is promising better economic management as Australia’s deficit soars due to the pandemic.
+Labor is promising more spending on care for children and the elderly.
+The coalition is promising better economic management as Australia’s deficit soars because of the pandemic.

+Morrison said if reelected, his government would deliver lower taxes as well as downward pressure on interest rates and costs of living.

+“It’s a choice about who can best manage our economy and our finances because a strong economy is what guarantees your future,” Morrison told Nine Network.

 The closely-watched Newspoll published in The Australian newspaper on Saturday put Labor ahead with 53% of voter support.

-The split of votes between the government and Labor in 2019 was 51.5% to 48.5% — the mirror opposite of the result that Australia’s five most prominent polls including Newspoll predicted.
+The split of votes between the government and Labor in 2019 was 51.5% to 48.5% — the exact opposite of the result that Australia’s five most prominent polls including Newspoll predicted three years ago.

 As well as campaigning against Labor, Morrison’s conservative Liberal Party is fighting off a new challenge from so-called teal independent candidates to key government lawmakers’ reelection in party strongholds.